MedatechUK/PriMailer/README.md

 ![Comment string](./images/Comment_string_for_SQLI.png)

 4. Go to sub form `Procedure Messages`.
 Here we are going to load our HTML templates.
-Here we create records and name them correspondingly with our HTML templates names
+Here we create records and name them correspondingly with our HTML templates names.
-- Very important is to leave the first line !!!
+Very important is to leave the first line !!!
 EMPTY !!! because:
 `the blank step is required to tell the sendmail command that it's using the temp file as the body, rather than as an attachment` otherwise our templates will not be shown as actual email format page, it would be considered as attachment(pdf, docx)